BibekBikashSonowal/ICS_CP_Digi_Cash/README.md

 Here if else statement if "amount" is grater then 0".
 If that statement is True then we update account Balance to "account Balance + amount" and display the amount.
 If it is False it display  "Invalid amount".

-Option 4 for Exit we update t = 0,
-We display "Exiting the ATM.
+Option 4 for Exit we update t = 0, which is help to exit from while loop And display "Exiting the ATM.
 Thank you!".

 if initialize pin is not equal to the input pin it display "Incorrect ATM PIN.
 Please try again".